frodo13/space-invaders-test-rom/README.md

     - update the shifter results array
     - correct the INPORT message

-Version 1.1 by Fabrice GIRARDOT (f4brice@gmail.com) :
+Version 1.1 by Fabrice GIRARDOT (17 Sept 2017) :
     - fixed bug on bad ram display
     - refactored makefile
     - added binaries in zip file for easy compiling on Linux